maximilliangeorge/vuex-jsonschema-validation/README.md

 import Vue from 'vue'
 import Vuex from 'vuex'
-import VuexJsonSceham from 'vuex-jsonschema-validation' import schema from './schema.json' const plugin = VuexJsonSceham(schema)
+import VuexJsonSchema from 'vuex-jsonschema-validation' import schema from './schema.json' const plugin = VuexJsonSchema(schema)

 Vue.use(Vuex)